-I’m Yuyao Wang, a Ph.D. candidate in Statistics at Boston University, co-advised by Debarghya Mukherjee and Luis Carvalho.
+Howdy!
+I’m a Ph.D. candidate in Statistics at Boston University, co-advised by Debarghya Mukherjee and Luis Carvalho; I build theoretically grounded transfer-learning methods (optimal transport, graph mining, nonparametric stats, and RL) for structured, heterogeneous data in low-sample, high-dimensional, non-IID settings.

-How can we reliably reuse past knowledge when the data-generating world keeps shifting?
+How can we reuse past knowledge when the world—and the data—won’t sit still?

-In statistical learning, this means transferring geometric structure or smoothness from a well-understood source distribution to a smaller or noisier target.
-In reinforcement learning, the source is prior trajectories, simulators, or related tasks, while the target is the evolving environment—requiring principled rules for what to retain, what to adapt, and what to forget.
-In the era of LLMs and VLMs, transfer becomes even more critical: these models implicitly encode vast cross-domain knowledge, and the challenge is to extract, specialize, and safely adapt that knowledge to downstream tasks without overfitting, hallucination, or misalignment.
+In statistical learning, this is about transferring geometry or smoothness from a well-understood source distribution to a smaller, noisier target under shift.
+In reinforcement learning, the source might be prior trajectories, simulators, or related tasks, while the target is the evolving environment—so we need principled rules for what to keep, what to adapt, and what to forget.
+And yes—LLMs/VLMs make this even more exciting (and tricky): they already contain a lot of cross-domain knowledge, but the real challenge is extracting and specializing it safely for downstream tasks without overfitting, hallucination, or misalignment.

-• Theoretical foundations: minimax rates, oracle inequalities, regret bounds, and safe transfer criteria under covariate or structural shift.
+Minimax rates, oracle inequalities, regret bounds, and safe-transfer criteria under covariate or structural shift.

 🔥 News